Ryazan refinery: Post-Soviet period

 In March and May 2024, during the Russo-Ukrainian War, the refinery was hit twice by drones of the Armed Forces of Ukraine.
 In January 2025, the refinery was once again hit by drones from the Armed Forces of Ukraine.
 Following another attack in late February 2025, all operations were suspended due to damage to the main crude distillation unit.
 On 5 September 2025 Ukrainian drones again struck and caused fires at the refinery.
+On December 6, the Ukrainian military reported its 9th successful strike on the refinery during 2025.
+On 15th of May 2026 the refinery was hit again.

 Production

 In the year 2016, the processing volume at the plant was at 15.35 million tons per year (approximately 309,000 barrels per day), slightly down from 16 million in 2015.
-In 2024, the plant processed about 5% of Russia's refinery output; it converted 13 million tons of crude oil into 2.2 million tons of gasoline, 3.4 million tons of diesel, 4.3 million tons of fuel oil and 1 million of jet fuel.
+In 2024, the plant processed about 5% of Russia's refinery output; it converted 13 million tons of crude oil into 2.2 million tons of gasoline, 3.4 million tons of diesel, 4.3 million tons of fuel oil and 1 million tons of jet fuel.